firecmsco/firecms/README.md

 - `navigation` Use this prop to specify the views that will be generated in the CMS.
 You will usually want to create a `Navigation` object that includes collection views where you specify the path and the schema.
-Additionally you can add custom views to the root navigation.
+Additionally, you can add custom views to the root navigation.
 In you need to customize the navigation based on the logged user you can use a `NavigationBuilder`